 To all of the many happy and excited kids out there as another school year comes to an end, YIPPIE!
 Now that summer is upon us, I strongly encourage you to use your extra 'free' time wisely and consider signing up for skating classes!
-For those of you who don't know how to skate; well, this is the best time to start and learn.
-For those of you who have already been a part of the Learn-to-Skate (LTS) program and know how to skate, I encourage you to keep up the hard work and use this summer to continue mastering and improving your skills.
+For those of you who don't know how to skate, this is the time to learn - it’s one of the best ways to beat the summer heat!
+For those of you who have already been a part of the Learn-to-Skate (LTS) program and have experience on the ice, I encourage you to keep up the hard work and use this summer to continue mastering and improving your skills.

-As you may imagine, the skating rink is the least popular during these warmer months but that's the #1 reason to get to the rink and skate!
-The LTS program at your local rink runs all year round.
-The summer learn-to-skate classes are generally small- I have only three skaters in my current basic skills classes whereas my fall and spring classes average seven to ten skaters and winter classes average over ten skaters.
-By enrolling in a summer skating program, you will receive much more individualized attention from your coach and also have more ice to practice and less students who will get in your way.
-Also, skating instructors and coaches are more available and offer more time to teach because many of their current students are on vacation and/or have other summer commitments.
+As you may imagine, the skating rink is the least popular during these warmer months so it is a great opportunity to have the ice to yourself.
+The LTS program at your local rink runs all year round, however summer classes are usually much smaller.
+By enrolling in a summer skating program, you will receive much more individualized attention from your coach and also have more ice to practice with less skaters getting in your way.
+Skating coaches also have more time to teach because many of their current students are on vacation and/or have other summer commitments.
 Although skating is typically a winter activity, learning to skate in the summer is a great way to stay cool in the sweltering heat and humidity.

-For me, summer is the most busiest time as I'm in the rink for most of every day because I find it's the only time I can really focus and commit to my skating and not worry about school and homework and exams.
-It's also the height of competition season so I will be basically living at the rink for the next few months.
+For me, summer is the busiest time of year.
+As it is the height of competition season, I will basically be living at the rink for the next few months.
 Hope to see you there!